holazt/RcloneBrowser/README.md

 *   Streaming media files for playback in player like [vlc][6] or similar
 *   Mount and unmount folders on macOS, GNU/Linux and Windows (for Windows requires [winfsp](http://www.secfs.net/winfsp/))
 *   Optionally minimizes to tray, with notifications when upload/download finishes
-*   Supports portable mode (create .ini file next to executable with same name), rclone and .rclone.conf path now can be relative to executable
+*   Supports portable mode (create .ini file next to executable with same name), rclone and rclone.conf path now can be relative to executable
 *   Supports drive-shared-with-me (Google Drive specific)
 *   For remotes supporting public link sharing has an option (right-click menu) to fetch it
 *   Supports tasks.
 Created jobs can be saved and run or edited later.